DAVE SCHNIDER - KITCHENER WARD 2 COUNCILLOR

 Kitchener Council ONLY Controls Kitchener's Budget

-The Tax Bill Receive Contains All 3 Portion Amounts
+The Tax Bill You Receive Contains All 3 Portion Amounts

 Understanding Your City Of Kitchener Tax Bill Information HERE